zzxwill/odps/intl.en-US/User Guide/Lightning/Quick Start/Access services and perform analysis.md

 # Access services and perform analysis {#concept_znk_gyt_z2b .concept}

+After the connection service is successful, you can view the data table under the specified MaxCompute project for BI analysis.

 1. Select PostgreSQL when establishing a connection to a server.

     Start Tableau Desktop.
 In the left-side navigation pane, select **Connection** \> **To Servers** \> **More** \> **PostgreSQL**.